smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/index.md

 * The [National Institute for Health Research](https://www.nihr.ac.uk/) which funds a Health Protection Research Unit into [Health Impact of Environmental Hazards](http://hieh.hpru.nihr.ac.uk/our-research/research-themes/theme-1-project-3-cluster-guidelinesrapid-inquiry-facility/)

-## 4.1 Collaborators
+## Collaborators

 * The [US Centers for Disease Control and Prevention (CDC)](https://www.cdc.gov/)
 * The [National Institute for Health Research](https://www.nihr.ac.uk/)

-## 4.2 Other Contributors
+## Other Contributors

 * The [European Commission](https://ec.europa.eu/commission/index_en/) has supported previous RIF versions
 * [Public Health England (PHE)](https://www.gov.uk/government/organisations/public-health-england/) is the principal funder of SAHSU.

-## 5. Licensing
+# Licensing

-The RIF is licensed by the [GNU LESSER GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/lgpl-3.0.en.html) and is freely available from the [RIF GitHub](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/) repository.
+The RIF is licensed under the [GNU LESSER GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/lgpl-3.0.en.html) and is freely available from the [RIF GitHub](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/) repository.

-# 6. Build and Install
+# Build and Install

-## 6.1 Postgres
+## Postgres

 This section is a series of links to howto guides on the Postgres databas

-### 6.1.1 Building the RIF Postgres database
+### Building the RIF Postgres database

 Port specific install notes: